-- Full-metal Crowns: This type of materials have been conventionally used for many decades.
+- Full-Metal Crowns: This type of material have been conventionally used for many decades.
 They are known for strength, good margin adaptation, conservative tooth preparation and excellent longevity.
-Nowadays, full-metal crowns are restoration of choice for posterior teeth in high load (but unaesthetic) areas and short clinical crowns.
+Nowadays full-metal crowns are restoration of choice for posterior teeth in high load ( but unaesthetic ) areas and short clinical crowns.

-- Porcelain-fused-to-metal (PFM) crowns: These crowns are more esthetic-pleasing compared with the first type due to proclaim veneering on top of metal substructure in order to mimic tooth color.
+- Porcelain-Fused-to-metal ( PFM ) crowns: these crowns are more esthetic-pleasing compared with the first type due to proclaim veneering on top of metal substructure in order to mimic tooth color.
 This makes them equipped with wider indications.
-As a result, they are routinely placed in most cases as they combine good qualities of good functions and acceptable esthetics.
+As a result, they are routinely placed in most cases as they combine good qualities of good functions and acceptable aesthetics.

 - Shade selection